-4.0 EARTHQUAKE LOCATION RELIABILITY
+4.0 FACTORS AFFECTING THE RELIABILITY OF EARTHQUAKE LOCATIONS

-The reliability of earthquake locations determined from seismic networks depends on several factors.
+The precision and reliability of earthquake locations determined from seismic networks depends on several factors.
 These include:

 - The number of instruments at which an earthquake is recorded.
 Small earthquakes are often poorly recorded or recorded on only a few instruments.
 Locations for these earthquakes are not as well constrained as those for larger events which are well recorded at many more instruments distributed over a range of distances and directions. - How far an earthquake is from the nearest seismographs.
-There is little control on the location of earthquakes well outside a network of seismographs so these earthquakes are usually poorly located; in the case of Taranaki this particularly applies to offshore earthquakes. - Technical problems with a seismic network.
+There is little control on the location of earthquakes well outside a network of seismographs so these earthquake locations usually come with large uncertainties; in the case of Taranaki this particularly applies to offshore earthquakes. - Physical and electronic problems with a seismic network.
 Various problems can at least degrade data quality and at worst, may reduce the number of seismographs at which an earthquake can be recorded.

 In GeoNet's configuration of SeisComP3, poorly constrained automatic earthquake locations were sometimes given an incorrect depth of 0 km (that is, sea level).
 Such a depth is, in most cases, both geologically unreasonable and results in unrealistically high predicted ground shaking values close to the earthquake epicentre.
-To prevent this problem, GeoNet has in place some limitations on the minimum depth of earthquakes in these circumstances.
-In effect, this means that any earthquakes that are truly shallower than 5 km will usually be located at a fixed 5 km depth.
+To prevent this problem, GeoNet has set some limitations on the minimum depth of earthquakes located.
+In effect, this means that any earthquakes that are truly shallower than 5 km will usually be assigned a fixed 5 km depth.